PimDerks/front-end-boilerplate/README.md

 Default task which you would normally use.

-### gulp dev --prod

-Use minified code for all static resources (CSS, JavaScript, images).

 ### gulp lint

 Lint the code-base (SCSS, JavaScript, HTML).

 ### gulp build

 Build target.
-This is just a call to gulp dev --prod which gets copied to the /dest/ folder (for now).
+This runs the gulp dev command, copies the /www/ directory to /dest/ and minifies the CSS/JS/images.

 ### gulp deploy

-Uploads the /www/ directory to the configured FTP-server.
+Uploads the /build/ directory to the configured FTP-server.

 ## Icons